gonfva/gonfva.github.io/content/en/blog/2016-02-07-my-take-on--riptwitter.md

 They are wrong.
 The changes are to get more users.

-> Yes, there are many people that want to consume content in a packaged way.
+Yes, there are many people that want to consume content in a packaged way.
 They don’t want to actively look for sources, prune, read, select.
-And they never will.Those are the target of the changes.
+And they never will.T hose are the target of the changes.
 Twitter wants to get those people.

 It’s a bold movement, but it has its merits.